matt-harvey/swx/README.rst

 - CMake (http://www.cmake.org) (commonly available via package managers such as Homebrew)

+In addition, if you want to build and run the test suite, you will need the Boost unit test framework (version 1.53.0 or greater), which is available at http://www.boost.org.
+This is also commonly available via package managers such as Homebrew.

 Having obtained these dependencies, download and unzip the ``swx`` source code, and ``cd`` into the project root.